Pontiac GTO: 1999 concept car

 During the 1999 Detroit Auto Show, a GTO concept car with a heritage-inspired "Coke-bottle" shape, grille, and hood scoop, was introduced.
-It was only intended to be a design study and had no engine.
+It was intended to be only a design study and had no engine.
 It had styling cues paying homage to all the generations of the Pontiac GTOs, such as rear quarter windows reminiscent of the 1967 Pontiac GTO, hood-mounted tachometer pod, split grilles, tapered tail lights, twin hood scoops, and unique 21-inch wheels.

 Fifth generation

 2004

 In 2004, the Pontiac GTO was relaunched in the U.S. market in the form of a rebadged, third-generation Holden Monaro.

 The VZ Monaro-based GTO was Pontiac's first captive import since the 1988–1993 Pontiac LeMans.
 The V2/VZ Monaro was a 2-door coupe variant of the Australian developed Holden VX Commodore.
 The Monaro was also exported to the United Kingdom as the Vauxhall Monaro and to the Middle East as the Chevrolet Lumina SS.

 The revival was prompted by former GM North America Chairman Bob Lutz, who had the idea of importing a Holden Commodore-based vehicle after reading a Car and Driver review of the Holden Commodore SS, published circa 2000.
 Car and Driver praised the performance of the V8-powered, rear-wheel drive Holden Commodore SS, but noted that even though it was one of the best vehicles that GM offered at the time, it could not be purchased in the United States.
 The idea of importing a rear-wheel drive Holden as a GM North American performance offering gradually transformed into importing the Monaro.
 Lutz and other GM executives later drove a Holden Monaro while on a business trip in Australia, which convinced them that importing the car could be a profitable venture.

 Lutz had to convince the GM executive hierarchy to import the car and overcome a corporate culture that promoted regional autonomy between GM North America and its overseas divisions.
 As Lutz described, this resulted in an "unnecessarily long gestation period," at a much higher cost than anticipated.
 The Monaro design was introduced in 2001 but appeared "dated" in 2003 when it was released in the United States.
 It was also originally planned to sell for about $25,000, but by the time it was launched in the U.S., the Australian dollar's growth against the U.S. dollar had inflated the price of the car to well over $34,000.
 Both of these elements played a role in the car's lukewarm acceptance by the general public.